OfficeDev/office-js-docs-pr/docs/excel/custom-functions-web-reqs.md

 You can also consider setting a default streaming value to handle cases when a request is made but you are offline.

 > [!NOTE]
 > There is also a category of functions called cancelable functions which use the `@cancelable` JSDoc tag.
-A function can't use both `@cancelable` and `@streaming` tags.
-Only asynchronous custom functions which return one value are cancelable.
+Cancelable functions allow a web request to be terminated in the middle of the request.
 >
-> Cancelable functions allow a web request to be terminated in the middle of a request, using a [`CancelableInvocation`](/javascript/api/custom-functions-runtime/customfunctions.cancelableinvocation) to decide what to do upon cancellation.
+> A streaming function can't use the `@cancelable` tag, but streaming functions can include an `onCanceled` callback function.
+Only asynchronous custom functions which return one value can use the `@cancelable` JSDoc tag.
 See [Autogenerate JSON metadata: @cancelable](custom-functions-json-autogeneration.md#cancelable) to learn more about the `@cancelable` tag.

 ### Use an invocation parameter